CarletonComputerScienceSociety/website/content/news/2021-2022/2022-01-09-ccss-development-mentorship.md

 - Moderate the mentorship server and keep it a safe, positive space for everyone
 - Hang out!
 Come chill with us whenever you get sick of your merge conflicts. :)

-That’s our program in detail!
-Thanks for reading this far and we are excited to receive all your applications once we have them up on this page on Wednesday.
+That’s our program in detail, thanks for reading.
 Good luck with your Winter term!